 - a.
 Transfer of Powers.
-If a City department, office or agency is abolished by this Charter, the powers and duties given it by law shall be transferred to the City department, office or agency designated in this Charter or, if this Charter makes no provision, as designated by the City Council. - b.
+If a City department, office or agency is abolished by this Charter, the powers and duties given it by law shall be transferred to the City department, office or agency designated in this Ceharter or, if thisthe eCharter makes no provision, as designated by the City Council. - b.
 Property and Records.
 All property, records and equipment of any department, office or agency existing when this Charter or any amendment thereof is adopted shall be transferred to the department, office or agency assuming its powers and duties, but, in the event that the powers or duties are to be discontinued or divided between units or in the event that any conflict arises regarding a transfer, such property, records or equipment shall be transferred to one or more departments, offices or agencies as designated by the City Council in accordance with this Charter.

 Sec.
-10.03.
+109.03.
 Pending Matters.

-All rights, claims, actions, orders, contracts and legal administrative proceedings shall continue except as modified pursuant to the provisions of this Charter and in each case shall be maintained, conducted or addressed by the City department, office or agency appropriate under this Charter.
+All rights, claims, actions, orders, contracts and legal administrative proceedings shall continue except as modified pursuant to the provisions of this Charter and in each case shall be maintained, conductedearried on\or addresseddealt with by the City department, office or agency appropriate under this Charter.

 Sec.
-10.04.
+910.04.
 State and Municipal Laws.

-All City ordinances, resolutions, orders and regulations which are in force when this amended Charter becomes effective shall continue, except any ordinance is repealed to the extent it is inconsistent with this Charter or of ordinances or resolutions adopted pursuant thereto.
+a.
+In General.
+All City ordinances, resolutions, orders and regulations which are in force when this amended

+-Charter becomes effective shall continuea except any ordinance is repealed to the extent it is inconsistent with this Charter or of ordinances or resolutions adopted pursuant thereto.
 To the extent that the Constitution and laws of the State of South Dakota permit, all laws relating to or affecting this City or its agencies, officers or employees which are in force when this Charter becomes fully effective are superseded to the extent that they are inconsistent or interfere with the effective operation of this Charter or of ordinances or resolutions adopted pursuant thereto.

-Sec.10.05.
-Severability.
+Sec.
+9.05.
+Schedule.